zdravkov/kendo-docs/api/dataviz/diagram/layout.md

 ###nodeDistance `Number` *(default: 50)*

-The optimal length between 2 nodes, which directly correlates to the state of the link between them.
+In the **force-directed layout** this setting defines the optimal length between 2 nodes, which directly correlates to the state of the link between them.
 If a link is longer than there will be a force pulling the nodes together, if the link is shorter the force will push the nodes apart.
 The optimal length is more and indication in the algorithm than a guarantee that all nodes will be at this distance.
-The result of the layout is really a combination of the incidence structure of the diagram, the initial topology (positions of the nodes) and the number of iterations. *This setting is specific to the force-directed layout*
+The result of the layout is really a combination of the incidence structure of the diagram, the initial topology (positions of the nodes) and the number of iterations.

+In the **layered layout** it defines the minimum distance between nodes on the same level.
+Due to the nature of the algorithm this distance will only be respected if the the whole crossing of links and optimimzation does not induce a shift of the siblings.

+*This setting is specific to the force-directed layout and layered layout*

 ###componentsGridWidth `Number` *(default: 800)*